Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 Typing Speed and Accuracy

 For pure typing speed, Gboard wins hands down.
 The swipe typing feature, better autocorrect for common typos, and more intuitive layout made me noticeably faster.
-In a typing test, I averaged about 42 WPM on Gboard versus 36 WPM on Grammarly.
+In a typing test, I averaged about 45 WPM on Gboard versus 38 WPM on Grammarly—a difference that adds up when you're typing all day.

 Battery Impact